 I-Incomplete...is given at the instructor's discretion to a student who has finished at least eight weeks of the term but can not complete the class or take the final.
-One also has to be doing satisfactory work and be able to complete the work without repeating the course.
-All the work has to be done by the middle of the student's next term in attendance if that term is within one calendar year following the receipt of the I. Otherwise, the "I" becomes a 0.0, NC, or N-depending on the grading system.
+All the work has to be done by the middle of the student's next term in attendance if that term is within one calendar year following the receipt of the I. Failure to complete the required work by the due date will result in a grade of I/0.0, I/NC, or I/N, depending on the grading system under which the student was enrolled.
+(A student who does not register for MSU classes subsequent to receipt of an I-Incomplete has one calendar year to complete the required work; after that, the grade is changed to I/U, and the course may be completed only by re-enrollment.)